Zillow Group (NASDAQ:ZG) Posts Earnings Results, Beats Expectations By $1.06 EPS

-Zillow Group (NASDAQ:ZG) announced its earnings results on Thursday.
-The technology company reported ($0.42) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($1.48) by $1.06, Briefing.com reports.
-Zillow Group had a negative return on equity of 3.07% and a negative net margin of 4.36%.
-The company had revenue of $3.88 billion during the quarter, compared to analyst estimates of $3.29 billion.
-During the same period last year, the company posted $0.20 earnings per share.
-The firm’s quarterly revenue was up 392.1% compared to the same quarter last year.
+Zillow Group (NASDAQ:ZG) announced its quarterly earnings data on Thursday.
+The technology company reported ($0.42) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($1.48) by $1.06, Briefing.com reports.
+Zillow Group had a negative net margin of 4.36% and a negative return on equity of 3.07%.
+The company had revenue of $3.88 billion during the quarter, compared to analysts’ expectations of $3.29 billion.
+During the same quarter in the prior year, the company earned $0.20 EPS.
+The firm’s revenue was up 392.1% on a year-over-year basis.
 Zillow Group updated its Q1 2022 guidance to EPS and its Q1 2022 guidance to EPS.

 About Zillow Group